JnanaranjanMajhi/QSAR_BASED_DRUG_DISCOVERY/README.md

 ---

-# 💡 Why GLP-1 Receptor?

-The **Glucagon-Like Peptide-1 (GLP-1) receptor** plays a crucial role in regulating insulin secretion, blood glucose levels, appetite, and body weight.
-It has become one of the most important therapeutic targets for treating **Type 2 Diabetes Mellitus** and **Obesity**.

-Identifying novel GLP-1 receptor agonists through traditional laboratory screening is both time-consuming and expensive.
-QSAR modeling provides a computational alternative by predicting the biological activity of compounds before experimental validation, significantly reducing both time and research costs.

----

 # 🧬 Molecular Descriptors & Molecular Fingerprints

 Molecular descriptors and fingerprints provide a numerical representation of chemical structures, enabling machine learning algorithms to identify relationships between molecular properties and biological activity.